 Credits

-The study programmes are presented in credits, or ECTS (European transfer credit system).
+The study programmes are presented in credits.
 These units correspond to the workload that each student must devote to a teaching unit within a study programme.
 The credit takes into account the course hours, but also the practical work, seminars, laboratories, internships, personal work, research and field work, etc.

 Learn more